Style-Friendly SNR Sampler for Style-Driven Generation: Abstract

 \section{Abstract}

-Recent large-scale diffusion models generate high-quality images but struggle to learn new, personalized artistic styles, which limits the creation of unique style templates.
-Fine-tuning with reference images is the most promising approach, but it often blindly utilizes objectives and noise level distributions used for pre-training, leading to suboptimal style alignment.
+Recent text-to-image diffusion models generate high-quality images but struggle to learn new, personalized styles, which limits the creation of unique style templates.
+In style-driven generation, users typically supply reference images exemplifying the desired style, together with text prompts that specify desired stylistic attributes.
+Previous approaches popularly rely on fine-tuning, yet it often blindly utilizes objectives and noise level distributions from pre-training without adaptation.
+We discover that stylistic features predominantly emerge at higher noise levels, leading current fine-tuning methods to exhibit suboptimal style alignment.
 We propose the Style-friendly SNR sampler, which aggressively shifts the signal-to-noise ratio (SNR) distribution toward higher noise levels during fine-tuning to focus on noise levels where stylistic features emerge.
-This enables models to better capture unique styles and generate images with higher style alignment.
-Our method allows diffusion models to learn and share new ``style templates", enhancing personalized content creation.
-We demonstrate the ability to generate styles such as personal watercolor paintings, minimal flat cartoons, 3D renderings, multi-panel images, and memes with text, thereby broadening the scope of style-driven generation.
+This enhances models' ability to capture novel styles indicated by reference images and text prompts.
+We demonstrate improved generation of novel styles that cannot be adequately described solely with a text prompt, enabling the creation of new style templates for personalized content creation.